-If you feel that isn’t enough storage for you, keep a lookout as we have a solution at the end to expand its storage capabilities!
+If you still want to get your hands on more storage after checking out these two solutions, keep a lookout near the end as we have a solution at the end to expand its storage capabilities!

 For the first solution, we will be using a software called Samba to build a NAS with Raspberry Pi.

-Samba is a re-implementation of the SMB (Server Message Block) networking protocol that allows Linux computers to seamlessly integrate into active directory environments.
-Using Samba is one of the simplest ways to build a Raspberry Pi NAS as it is easy to set up and configure.
+Samba is a re-implementation of the SMB (Server Message Block) networking protocol that allows Linux computers to be seamlessly integrated into active directory environments.
+Using Samba is one of the simplest ways to build a Raspberry Pi NAS as it is both easy to set up and configure!

 What do you need?